LGBTQ rights in Russia: Same-sex unions

 Neither same-sex marriages nor civil unions of same-sex couples are allowed in Russia.
 In July 2013, Patriarch Kirill, the leader of the Russian Orthodox Church, of which approximately 71% of Russians are adherents, said that the idea of same-sex marriage was "a very dangerous sign of the Apocalypse".
 At a 2011 press conference, the head of the Moscow Registry Office, Irina Muravyova, declared: "Attempts by same-sex couples to marry both in Moscow and elsewhere in Russia are doomed to fail.
-We live in a civil society, we are guided by the federal law, [and] by the Constitution that clearly says: marriage in Russia is between a man and a woman.
-Such a marriage [same-sex] cannot be contracted in Russia."
+We live in a civil society, we are guided by the federal law, by the Constitution that clearly says: marriage in Russia is between a man and a woman.
+Such a marriage cannot be contracted in Russia."
 The vast majority of the Russian public are also against same-sex marriage.
 In July 2020, Russian voters approved a Constitution amendment banning same-sex marriage.
 In the 2021 case Fedotova and Others v.
 Russia, the European Court of Human Rights in Strasbourg ruled that it was a violation of human rights for Russia not to offer any form of legal recognition to same-sex relationships.
 However, Russia left the court in 2022.